jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

 [configuration details](#configuration-details) and a [directory listing](#directory-of-ibm-ega-fantasy-land-demo),
 are provided below.
 A configuration with the [PCjs Debugger](debugger/) is available as well.

+Watch Fantasy Land run through its automated tour in the machine below.
+Wait for the introductory screen to display "PRESS ANY KEY TO CONTINUE", press a key, and then the tour will begin.

-Fantasy Land still has some issues running in the PCx86 emulator; the most obvious one is the lack of pixel panning in text mode, but hopefully that will be added in the near future.
+Until PCx86 supports pixel panning in text modes, Fantasy Land's scrolling operations will not be as smooth as they should be, but that will be addressed in a future PCjs update.

 {% include machine.html id="ibm5160" %}